Ashutosh Tewari: Robotic prostatectomy

 With the introduction of the da Vinci Surgical System, the advent of robotic surgery using a laparoscopic approach has significantly changed the way prostate cancer surgery and prostatectomy procedures in general are performed as compared to the traditional 'open' methodology.
 Much of Tewari's research projects serve to promote robotic surgery as opposed to open procedures.
 For example, Tewari has shown that the operating field has become more visible to the surgeon, unobscured by the copious amounts of blood encountered in traditional surgery and is thus able to view the urological structures under three-dimensional, enlarged magnification.
 Patients reap even greater benefits.
 Due to the minimally invasive nature of the procedure, they experience minimized pain, minimized blood loss, less scarring and fewer complications.
 Post-surgery recovery is accelerated and patients experience quicker return to urinary continence and sexual function.
 Some of Tewari's current research is focused on comparing the benefits of robot-assisted surgery with traditional open prostatic surgery.

 Career

-On 15 October 2013, Dr. Tewari was named the chairman of urology at the Icahn School of Medicine at Mount Sinai Hospital in New York City.
-Previously he served as Director of the Lefrak Institute of Robotic Surgery, Director of Prostate cancer, as well as the Director of Robotic Prostatectomy and Prostate Cancer-Urologic Oncology Outcomes at the Brady Urology Foundation of Weill Medical College.
-He is a tenured Professor of Urology at the Icahn School of Medicine at Mount Sinai.
+On 15 October 2013, Tewari was named the chairman of urology at the Icahn School of Medicine at Mount Sinai Hospital in New York City.
+Previously he served as director of the Lefrak Institute of Robotic Surgery, director of prostate cancer, as well as the director of robotic prostatectomy and prostate cancer-urologic oncology outcomes at the Brady Urology Foundation of Weill Medical College.
+He is a tenured professor of urology at the Icahn School of Medicine at Mount Sinai.
 In addition, Tewari directs a fellowship program in Robotic Prostatectomy and Prostate Cancer Outcomes that has conducted research comparing robotic surgery outcomes versus those of laparoscopic and open surgeries.
 Tewari is an Attending physician at the Mount Sinai Hospital in New York City.